iCastr0/iCastr0/README.md

 # Data Science & Quantitative Finance Projects

-Welcome to my GitHub repository!
-I am an aspiring **Data Scientist** with a strong focus on **Quantitative Finance** and **Predictive Analytics**.
+I am an aspiring Data Scientist with a strong focus on Quantitative Finance and Predictive Analytics.
 My work combines statistical modeling, machine learning, and financial theory to build data-driven solutions for complex problems in markets and business.

 ## Career Objective